-When Mrs. Swinford isn’t bringing her horses to various locations, she has a lot of other responsibilities at the ranch.
+When Ms. Swinford isn’t bringing her horses to various locations, she has a lot of other responsibilities at the ranch.
 The most important is making sure the horses are well cared for.
 She keeps track of all vaccinations and worming routines, as well as all of the breeding statistics.
 This includes logging when a mare comes in season and how long they’re in season so paperwork can be sent in.
-Mrs. Swinford also works with her husband to contact hay suppliers and other equipment and service personnel.
+Ms. Swinford also works with her husband to contact hay suppliers and other equipment and service personnel.

-In recognition of her efforts, Mrs. Swinford has received many accolades.
-A particularly notable one was the Excellent Leadership and Ever-present Dedication Award from the Heart of America Miniature Equine Club.
+In recognition of her efforts, Ms. Swinford has received many accolades.
+A particularly notable one was the Excellent Leadership and Ever-Present Dedication Award from the Heart of America Miniature Equine Club.
 If she could offer some advice to the younger generation of horse breeders, it would be to take the time to train them and gain their trust.
 Miniature horses are very intelligent animals; each of her horses can recognize their own name.

 Looking to the future, Ms. Swinford intends to continue to raise miniature horses because of their personality.
 She would like to produce more therapy horses and to expand the number of hospitals and nursing homes they visit.
 Notably, three foals, Lolly, Duke and Bella, were born in 2018.
 People call Ms. Swinford the “mini guru” because she knows so much about miniatures horses and they can see it is a true thing with her.